-How do I provision a GCP service account IAM binding with Pulumi?
+How Do I Provision a GCP Service Account IAM Binding With Pulumi?

-We’ll create a service account and assign the roles/storage.admin
+We will demonstrate how to create a service account and assign the roles/storage.admin

-Step-by-step
+Step-by-step Guide

-Here is the complete configuration in HCL:
+Here is the complete configuration in TypeScript:

 import * as pulumi from "@pulumi/pulumi";